Access Exclusive, Trusted HR News & Resources >>> New Professional Members Save $20 Today

 updated on Aug.
 18, 2017

-Update: DOL Seeks Transition Period Extension
+Update: DOL Requests Transition Period Extension

 to extend the transition period for fully implementing the fiduciary rule until July 1, 2019, including the applicability date for the

-delay phase two of the fiduciary rule's implementation by 18 months.
+The extension would extend phase two of the fiduciary rule's implementation by 18 months.
 Phase two, which completes the implementation process, deals primarily with the BIC and other prohibited transaction exemptions.
 During the extension period, the DOL may seek changes to ease compliance requirements for financial advisors.

 In the wake of Labor Secretary Alexander Acosta's announcement that the Department of Labor would begin to implement the Obama administration's controversial fiduciary rule, retirement plan sponsors should ensure that any investment advice they help plan participants receive isn't conflicted due to advisor fees.